Luís Amaral: Education

-Amaral received both his bachelor's and master's degrees in Physics from the University of Lisbon in 1990 and 1992, respectively.
-He then went to Boston where he performed his doctoral work under the supervision of H. Eugene Stanley at Boston University, and received his doctoral degree in 1996.
-He was a post-doctoral researcher at Forschungszentrum Jülich, MIT, Boston University, and Harvard Medical School.
+Amaral received both his bachelor's and master's degrees in physics from the University of Lisbon in 1990 and 1992, respectively.
+He then went to Boston, where he performed his doctoral work under the supervision of H. Eugene Stanley at Boston University, and received his doctoral degree in 1996.
+He was a postdoctoral researcher at Forschungszentrum Jülich, MIT, Boston University, and Harvard Medical School.
 In 2002, he became a professor at Northwestern University.

 Academic career

 Amaral has published over one hundred fifty scientific peer-reviewed papers in leading scientific journals, with more than twelve thousand citations.
 His research has been featured in many media sources.
 He is currently editor of several academic journals including Journal of Statistical Mechanics: Theory and Experiment and PLoS ONE.
-He also serves as the Graduate Program Director at the Department of Chemical Engineering at Northwestern University.
-He will become the co-director of Northwestern Institute on Complex Systems (NICO) in the fall of 2013.
+He also serves as the graduate program director at the Department of Chemical Engineering at Northwestern University.
+He was expected to become the co-director of Northwestern Institute on Complex Systems (NICO) in the fall of 2013.

 Entrepreneurship

-Amaral is the co-founder and Scientific Advisor of Chimu Solutions, Inc. The company's main product, Footballrrating.com, tracks the performance of soccer teams and individual players.
+Amaral is the co-founder and scientific advisor of Chimu Solutions, Inc. The company's main product, Footballrrating.com, tracks the performance of soccer teams and individual players.
 The technique is based on a paper co-authored by Amaral and the other co-founder of the company, Jordi Duch.